 /k/ becomes /g/, /t/ becomes /d/, /s/ becomes /z/, and /h/ (the exception to this) becomes /b/.
 This is because once upon a time /h/ was /p/; and the voiced counterpart to /p/ is /b/.

 The /p/ consonant still exists in Japanese, though it is probably the rarest of consonants.
 To write a mora with the /p/ consonant, one takes the /h/ morae with the same vowel and adds a “handakuten,” the small circle in ぱ.

 Morae can also be palatalized, which means that they’re pronounced at the palate of the mouth, another phonetic phenomenon; and that involves the writing of a small や、よ、or ゆ next to the mora that can be palatalized.
 We romanize this as the main consonant plus a /y/ and the vowel.
 So は (“ha”) is palatalized to ひゃ (“hya”).

 The /w/ is slowly disappearing in Japanese.
 The mora を, “wo,” is now pronounced as a pure “o.”
 There are Hiragana and Katakana for “we” and “wi,” (Hiragana: ゑ and ゐ; Katakana: ヱ and ヰ) but they came into disuse only 2 generations ago.

-Also, from this you’ve probably gathered that Japanese’s set of sounds are quite small.
+Also, from this you’ve probably gathered that Japanese’s set of sounds is quite small.
 That is true.
 There are about 100 different morae in Japanese; and like 50 of them are variations of the basic ones (through voicing and palatalization).
-There are languages with fewer phonetic sets, like Hawaiian, but this is definitely small.
+There are languages with fewer phonetic sets, like Hawaiian, but this is definitely small, much smaller than English.